-The eight Swiss Competence Centers for Energy Research (SSCERs), financed by the Commision for Technology and Innovation, are research networks created to increase the research capacity in the energy domain.
+The eight Swiss Competence Centers for Energy Research (SSCERs), financed by the Innosuisse, are research networks created to increase the research capacity in the energy domain.
 Their aim is to support the development of innovative solutions to address the technical, social, and political challenges resulting from the aims of the Swiss Energy Strategy 2050.

 Activities at Eawag focus mainly on the trade-off between electricity production from small run-of-river hydropower plants, biodiversity and ecosystem services, and on the effects of hydro- and thermopeaking.